-A claim for mortgage mis-selling will frequently rely upon showing that a lender or broker has breached one or more of the rules within the FCA Handbook.
+Mis sold mortgage claims will frequently rely upon showing that a lender or broker has breached one or more of the rules within the FCA Handbook.
 Section 138D Financial Services and Markets Act 2000 allows that breaches of the FCA’s rules are actionable as a breach of statutory duty.
-This means that it is possible for someone who has suffered a loss as a result of the FCA rules to bring a claim for compensation to make good those losses.
+This means that it is possible for someone who has suffered a loss as a result of the FCA rules to bring mis sold mortgage claims for compensation to make good those losses.

 It is important to note, however, that even if it can be proved that your mortgage lender or broker contravened one of the FCA rules, this cannot be used to declare the whole transaction void or unenforceable.
 In other words, you cannot use it as justification to say that your entire mortgage agreement is ineffective and then refuse to pay your mortgage.

-This part of the guide looks at some specific situations in which mortgage mis-selling can occur, including:
+This part of the guide looks at some specific situations in which mis sold mortgage claims can occur, including: